wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 images: []
 ---

 I recently had to run load testing for an API that fetches data from postgres.
-I was monitoring Postgres when running the first test, and I noticed that hundreds of connections were being opened, which caused some errors in postgres such as "no more connections allowed" or "out of shared memory".
+I was monitoring Postgres when running the first test, and I noticed that hundreds of connections were being opened.
+I was also seeing runtime errors in postgres such as "no more connections allowed" or "out of shared memory".

 Clearly the database was not prepared for the load.